publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stI/ch3/schI/m__us_usc_t49_s304.md

     (b)  __Exercise of Authorities__  __.—__

-    The authorities granted in this section may be exercised for a multimodal project, class of projects, or program of projects that are carried out under this title.
+    The authorities granted in this section may be exercised for a multimodal project, class of projects, or program of projects that are carried out under this title or title 23.

     (c)  __Application of Categorical Exclusions for Multimodal Projects__  __.—__

-    In considering the environmental impacts of a proposed multimodal project, a lead authority may apply a categorical exclusion designated under the implementing regulations or procedures of a cooperating authority for other components of the project, subject to the conditions that—
+    In considering the environmental impacts of a proposed multimodal project, a lead authority may apply categorical exclusions designated under the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.) in implementing regulations or procedures of a cooperating authority for a proposed multimodal project, subject to the conditions that—

-        (1) the multimodal project is funded under 1 grant agreement administered by the lead authority;

-        (2) the multimodal project has components that require the expertise of a cooperating authority to assess the environmental impacts of the components;
+        (1)

-        (3) the component of the project to be covered by the categorical exclusion of the cooperating authority has independent utility;
+         the lead authority makes a determination, with the concurrence of the cooperating authority—

-        (4)

-         the cooperating authority, in consultation with the lead authority—
+            (A) on the applicability of a categorical exclusion to a proposed multimodal project; and

-            (A) follows implementing regulations or procedures under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.); and
+            (B) that the project satisfies the conditions for a categorical exclusion under the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.) and this section;

-            (B) determines that a categorical exclusion under that Act applies to the components; and

-        (5)
+        (2) the lead authority follows the implementing regulations of the cooperating authority or procedures under that Act; and

+        (3)

-         the lead authority has determined that—
+         the lead authority determines that—

-            (A) the project, using the categorical exclusions of the lead authority and each applicable cooperating authority, does not individually or cumulatively have a significant impact on the environment; and
+            (A) the proposed multimodal project does not individually or cumulatively have a significant impact on the environment; and

-            (B) extraordinary circumstances do not exist that merit additional analysis and documentation in an environmental impact statement or environmental assessment required under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.).
+            (B) extraordinary circumstances do not exist that merit additional analysis and documentation in an environmental impact statement or environmental assessment required under that Act.

-    (d) __Modal Cooperation.—__

-        (1)  __In general__  __.—__
+    (d)  __Cooperating Authority Expertise__  __.—__

-        A cooperating authority shall provide modal expertise to the lead authority on such aspects of the multimodal project in which the cooperating authority has expertise.
+    A cooperating authority shall provide expertise to the lead authority on aspects of the multimodal project in which the cooperating authority has expertise.

-        (2)  __Use of categorical exclusion__  __.—__

-        In a case described in paragraph (1), the 1 or more categorical exclusions of a cooperating authority may be applied by the lead authority once the cooperating authority reviews the project on behalf of the lead authority and determines the project satisfies the conditions for a categorical exclusion under the implementing regulations or procedures of the cooperating authority under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.) and this section.

 ([Pub.
 L. 97–449, § 1(b)][/us/pl/97/449/s1/b], Jan.
 12, 1983, [96 Stat.
 2419][/us/stat/96/2419]; [Pub.
 L. 112–141, div.
 A, title I, § 1314(a)][/us/pl/112/141/s1314/a], July 6, 2012, [126 Stat.
-547][/us/stat/126/547].)
+547][/us/stat/126/547]; [Pub.
+L. 114–94, div.
+A, title I, § 1310][/us/pl/114/94/s1310], Dec.
+4, 2015, [129 Stat.
+1397][/us/stat/129/1397].)

 <table>